AVUELO

 Airborne Validation Unified Experiment Land to Ocean (AVUELO)

-AVUELO is a NASA project that aims to advance the validation and calibration of spaceborne imaging spectroscopy (hyperspectral) data for tropical ecosystems by combining airborne imaging spectroscopy for terrestrial and marine sites in Panama and Costa Rica with contemporaneous field measurements and data collected in February 2025.
-This campaign was led and supported by NASA and the Smithsonian Tropical Research Institute (STRI) in Panama, with additional major contributions from other scientists and institutions.
+The 2025 AVUELO campaign focused on advancing the validation and calibration of spaceborne imaging spectroscopy (hyperspectral) data for tropical ecosystems by combining airborne imaging spectroscopy for terrestrial and marine sites in Panama and Costa Rica with contemporaneous field measurements and data collected in February 2025.

 NASA’s Airborne Visible-Infrared Imaging Spectrometer 3 (AVIRIS-3) was deployed on a King Air aircraft to collect hyperspectral imagery between February 6 and February 28, 2025.
 Terrestrial collections in Panama encompassed many intensively studied sites having a wide variation in soil type, geology, rainfall, and vegetation type.
 These included managed landscapes, secondary forests of varying ages, and old-growth forests in lowland, montane, and coastal habitats (e.g. mangroves).
 All areas were collected at 3 m spatial resolution, with intensively studied focal areas of particular interest collected at 1 m resolution.
 In Costa Rica, AVUELO focused on Rincon de la Vieja volcano to assess differences in vegetation growth due to natural CO2 enhancements.
 It also collected data over coastal waters off the Pacific to support calibration and validation of PACE, which is a hyperspectral satellite sensor focused partly on oceanic observations.

 Associated terrestrial field work focused on acquiring data on the traits and taxonomic identity of canopy plant species captured in the airborne imagery.
-An intensive program of canopy leaf collections took place close in time to the overflights.
+An intensive program of canopy leaf collections took place close in time to the 2025 overflights.
 Over 900 samples of over 400 plant species were collected in central Panama.
 Reflectance spectra were measured on the collected samples, which were all identified to species by expert botanists.
 Currently leaf functional trait measurements are underway.
-Ongoing field work includes mapping crowns over >150 ha of mapped forest plots with high spatial precision, to enable linkage of pixels in the airborne data to species identity of canopy trees and lianas.
+Associated field work includes mapping crowns over >150 ha of mapped forest plots with high spatial precision, to enable linkage of pixels in the airborne data to species identity of canopy trees and lianas.

-Stats – Terrestrial airborne campaign in Panama:
+Stats – 2025 terrestrial airborne campaign in Panama:

 • Estimated total of 64 flight hours and approximately 20 terabytes of AVIRIS data collected.